 - Call of Juarez: The Cartel doesn't have any one-on-one boss fights, unlike the previous 2 games.
 The closest it gets is fighting an enemy gunship at a few points in the game.

 - Far Cry 2 is a game consisting of Mooks and only Mooks, due to attempting to be more realistic than its mutant-battling predecessor.
 There aren't even any Giant Mook or Elite Mooks.
 Even the assassination targets are just bog-standard enemies.
 This is averted in Far Cry and Far Cry 3, which do have at least one or two traditional boss fights.
+Far Cry 4 is filled with mooks, a few Elite Mooks during specific missions, and two badass boss fights that have almost nothing to do with guns whatsoever.

 - Left 4 Dead and Left 4 Dead 2 opts out of boss fights in exchange for finales involving huge hordes of the infected.
 These fights are often coupled with some other task (get from point A to point B, fill the car with gas, restart the generator, etc.) and while climactic, involve no real bosses.
 Granted you might get a few more Tanks or other special infected than usual, but since they can all be encountered at random intervals during normal levels, they can't really be considered bosses.